berrak/SensorWLED/README.md

 ## Are you curious about the tiny 'Sensor WLED board'?

-You can purchase all the latest designed boards on `Tindie`.
+The `10A current shunt` board, i.e., [Sensor WLED board](https://github.com/berrak/WLED-DC-Sensor-Board), is soon to be released.

 [![Tindie](./images/tindie-small.png)](https://www.tindie.com/stores/debinix/)

+You can purchase all the latest designed boards on `Tindie`.
 We appreciate your support.

 ## References